 It’s a prerequisite to already have a podcast.
 If you’re just getting started, check out this guide that explains how to start a podcast.
 In short, you need to host your podcast audio files somewhere, and add the show information.
 Then the host will create an RSS feed for your podcast which you can later submit to directories like Spotify or Apple Podcasts.

-Publish your podcast on Spotify
+Upload your podcast to Spotify

 Next, you’ll need to add your RSS feed.
 You’ll find it on your podcast host account.
 When you are linking your RSS feed once, it will automatically pull your future episodes.
 So there is no need to touch this part again (unless you are switching podcast hosts).